smartbugs/smartbugs/README.md

 - *20 supported tools, 3 modes* for analysing Solidity source code, deployment bytecode, and runtime code.

-- *A modular approach to integrating analysers.* All it takes to add a new tool is a Docker image encapsulating the tool and a few lines in a config file.
+- *Modular integration of analysers.* All it takes to add a new tool is a Docker image encapsulating the tool and a few lines in a config file.
 To make the output accessible in a standardised format, add a small Python script.